This category is for discussion of development of fastai v1, a rewrite of the fastai library, including:

-- Support consistent API for classification, regression, localization, and generation, across all of: vision, NLP, tabular data, time series, and collaborative filtering
+- Support consistent API for classification and regression, across all of: vision, NLP, tabular data, time series, and collaborative filtering

 - Clear and complete documentation for both new and experienced users